iburn78/open-trading-api/work/note.md

     - After that, you can run scripts or modules without import errors — no need to manually adjust sys.path.
 - all subpackages have to be declared, and need to be accessed from the respective parent packages
 - now you can run py files independently in script folder
+- HOWEVER, WHEN IN PRODUCTION, don't do pip install -e . stuff... as, it pollutes pip freeze

 ## Notes
 ### Market knowledge